Year-End Tax Forms

 - 1099-R notices: Report Traditional and Roth IRA distributions, excluding IRA-to-IRA transfers.

 - 1099-Q notices: Report Coverdell Education Savings Accounts distributions.

 - 1099-SA notices: Report Health Savings Account distributions.

 Required Minimum Distribution (RMD) Notice

-RMD notices report the IRA owner’s 2016 required minimum distributions.
-A notice will be provided to the IRA owner by January 31 if the member has a Traditional IRA, is on mandatory distribution, or will reach age 70.5 in 2017.
+RMD notices report the IRA owner’s required minimum distributions.
+A notice will be provided to the IRA owner by January 31 if the member has a Traditional IRA, is on mandatory distribution, or will reach age 72 in 2020 (SECURE Act).